tyrell/api-benchmark-suite/README.md

 # API Performance Benchmark Suite

-⚠️ **IMPORTANT DISCLAIMER**
-**This is a HYPOTHETICAL/FICTIONAL API testing demonstration project.**
-All customer data, API endpoints, and business logic are completely fabricated for educational and testing purposes only.
-This does NOT represent any real-world Customer API or actual business systems.

----

 ## 🎯 Overview

 A comprehensive performance testing suite demonstrating enterprise-grade load testing with **Gatling**, **OAuth 2.0 authentication**, and modern API testing patterns.
 This project serves as a complete reference implementation for: